 It is clear this is an ambitious timetable.
-First of all it depends on the proper approval by DG MOVE of the Phase One project Final Report in accordance with the Chapter 7 timetable and timely execution of the re-publication of the Regulation.
+First of all, it depends on the proper approval by the authorities of the TAP Phase One Project delivery in accordance with the Chapter 7 timetable and timely execution of the re-publication of the Regulation.
 Experience shows that there can be a general reluctance to finally committing to the contents of such complex proposals, but sector investments cannot be justified and authorised without certainty of the regulatory requirements.

-It is likely that RUs who have been closely involved in the Phase One activities will be able to achieve the masterplan timetable if they wish to, assuming that funds can be made available against other demands.
+It is likely that RUs who have been closely involved in the Phase One activities will be able to achieve the masterplan timetable if they wish to in respect of their retail obligations, assuming that funds can be made available against other demands.
 However, this cannot be guaranteed.
 In addition, there are many railways who have had no involvement in Phase One and who are unlikely to adhere to the plan unless obliged by their Member State.
-The Phase Two team will not have powers to demand participation.
+The Phase Two Transition and Development teams will not have powers to demand participation.
 These risks and mitigations that are possible are described in more detail later in the document.

+Milestone plan

+As noted in the chart above, and subject to the caveats above, there are four key milestones:

+2013 Q2 – TAP TSI Regulation republished

+2013 Q4 – TAP TSI governance entity formed

+2014 Q3 – TAP TSI regulatory services operational – Phase Three starts

+2016 Q1 – RUs meet their retail regulatory obligations.

 Phase two transition

 Plan

-Phase Two transition is defined as the period that starts with the formal approval by DG MOVE of the Phase One project Final Report and that finishes with the re-publication of the TAP TSI Regulation.
+Phase Two Transition is defined as the period that starts with the approval of the TAP Phase One Project delivery and that finishes with the re-publication of the TAP TSI Regulation.
+It is followed by Phase Two Development, as set out above, which finishes once the governance entity exists and the regulatory services are operational.
+At this point Phase Three starts and continues without termination.

 The re-published Regulation will have a replaced Chapter 7.
 The new chapter will contain the key findings from the project including the architecture, the method of governance and most importantly the overall implementation plan described in this masterplan document.